anderseknert/rego-test-assertions/README.md

 functions for unit testing.
 The library primarily contains various assertion functions, which will [print](https://blog.openpolicyagent.org/introducing-the-opa-print-function-809da6a13aee) the expected result vs. the outcome to the console on failure.
-This allows you to quickly grasp what went wrong in your unit tests, greatly speeding up the test iteration process!
+This allows you to quickly grasp what went wrong in your unit tests, resulting in a faster test iteration process!

 ## Functions